“… James Hannigan’s music makes The Sandman totally immersive.”

 GAMEWATCHER

 James Hannigan is a BAFTA award-winning composer, with credits spanning multi-million-selling video games, television, audio drama and other media.
-His work includes titles in the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers, and Command & Conquer VG franchises, among others — as well as several Wing Commander spin-offs and entries in The Lord of the Rings, Art Academy, Theme Park, and Cloudy With a Chance of Meatballs series.
-Other notable credits include the New York Times #1 audio bestseller The Sandman, the full-cast Audie Award-winning Alien series, and themes for Terry Pratchett's Discworld and the hugely popular Harry Potter series narrated by Stephen Fry - perhaps the most listened-to audiobook series in history.
+His work includes entries in the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers, and Command & Conquer VG franchises, among others — as well as several Wing Commander spin-offs and titles in The Lord of the Rings, Art Academy, Theme Park, and Cloudy With a Chance of Meatballs series.
+Other notable credits include the New York Times #1 audio bestseller The Sandman (DC), the full-cast Audie Award-winning Alien series, themes for Terry Pratchett's Discworld, and the hugely popular Harry Potter series narrated by Stephen Fry - perhaps the most listened-to audiobook series in history.
+At the present time, James is working on two unannounced projects for DC.

 (Montage conducted by Allan Wilson / James Hannigan / Johannes Vogel)